-The Shine covers all of the most important bases that a good tracker should have.
+The Misfit Shine - Activity and Sleep Monitor covers all of the most important bases that a good tracker should have.
 It counts steps, tallies up total distance you’ve traveled and keep tabs on how many calories you’ve burned while doing so.

 On the app you can also access a food journal which you upload photos of your meals to.
 Aside from exercise and diet, the Shine will also track your sleeping patterns and quality of sleep.

 There are a huge array of different fitness trackers on the market that can really change up your hiking experience.
 If you’ve ever wondered just how much exercise you’re getting from your outdoor adventures, any one of these 3 gadgets will make you happy.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.